12 Foods High in Choline

 Are US Adults Getting Enough Choline?

-About 9 in 10 US adults do not meet recommended intakes for choline.
+About 9 in 10 US adults do not meet recommended intakes for Choline.
 [7] Even though Choline is naturally found in a variety of foods, many people still aren’t eating enough foods with Choline to ensure optimal health.

-Plus, certain groups of people face a higher likelihood of not getting enough choline through their diet, including pregnant and lactating women, vegans, vegetarians, and people with certain genetic conditions.
+Plus, certain groups of people face a higher likelihood of not getting enough Choline through their diet, including pregnant and lactating women, vegans, vegetarians, and people with certain genetic conditions.
 [3, 7,8] Although Choline plays a vital role in a baby’s healthy growth and development, an estimated 90–95 percent of pregnant women consume less Choline than the recommended adequate intake.
 [9]

 What's The Recommended Adequate Intake Of Choline?

 While the amount of Choline you need varies depending on several factors (such as your age, sex, and whether you’re pregnant or breastfeeding), everyone needs to consume adequate Choline on a daily basis for optimum health.
 In 1998, the Food and Nutrition Board established a dietary reference intake (DRI) for Choline.
-They felt there was insufficient evidence to calculate a Recommended Dietary Allowance (RDA) for choline, so they set an Adequate Intake: [10]
+They felt there was insufficient evidence to calculate a Recommended Dietary Allowance (RDA) for Choline, so they set an Adequate Intake: [10]

 • Birth to 6 months: 125 mg